towhid1zaman/Android/Notification/README.md

 To display notification from a application need 3 things,

-1. Notification  Channel
+1. Notification  Channel:  Required on Android 8.0 (API level 26) and higher; it groups notifications and lets users control importance levels.

-2. Notification Builder
+2. Notification Builder: Used to build notifications with essential attributes, like title, text, and icon.

-3. Notification Manager
+3. Notification Manager: Handles the notification display; you call it to send the notification.